How Many Mock Interviews Do You Need? Until They're Boring.

 Habituation is one of the most well-replicated effects in behavioral science.
 Repeated exposure to the same stressor progressively reduces the physiological response: lower cortisol, lower heart rate, weaker activation of the fight-or-flight cascade.

-This is not willpower or mindset.
+This isn't willpower.
 It's neuroadaptation.
 The brain learns, through repeated exposure without catastrophic outcome, that the stimulus isn't actually dangerous.
 The alarm quiets.

-The same mechanism applies to interview format.
-The first mock interview is cognitively expensive in ways that have nothing to do with the problem.
+Same mechanism, interview format.
+The first mock is cognitively expensive in ways that have nothing to do with the problem.
 Where to look when you're thinking.
-How much silence is too much silence.
+How much silence is too much.
 Whether to write pseudocode or jump to real code.
 Your brain treats these uncertainties as threats and burns resources resolving them.

 By your fifteenth mock interview, those uncertainties are gone.
 The format is familiar enough that your brain stops treating it as a threat, which means the bandwidth that was burning on format navigation is now available for the algorithm.

-This is not confidence in the motivational-poster sense.
+This is not motivational-poster confidence.
 It's more like how a surgeon doesn't get rattled every time they pick up a scalpel.
-Repetition has removed the friction from the tool so they can focus on the work.
+Repetition has removed the friction from the tool.
 The scalpel just... happens.
 You want the interview to just happen.

 How Many Mock Interviews Does "Automatic" Actually Require?